ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > A website that provides a surplus of information about such an expansive piece of fiction requires images to accompany the often difficult-to-remember names.
 An individual may not remember a name, but they may remember the face, artifact, or location it belongs to.
 On the other hand, a user may want to find a specific character, place, or artifact to look for in a game, and providing an image alongside a name and description helps them achieve their goal more effectively.

 > NEW answer:
 > Incorporating a range of content such as summaries, author information, and reviews for a close selection of personal favorite literary works, my book review website strives to be a comprehensive resource for book enthusiasts.
 The inclusion of author images and a "currently reading" list adds a personal touch, which aims to foster a community of like-minded readers.
 Additionally, the "about me" section with contact information encourages interaction and book recommendations, while the welcome text and informative icons ensure a user-friendly experience.
-Which makes my website a welcoming and engaging space for literary exploration.
+Thus, making my website a welcoming and engaging space for literary exploration.

 ### Home Page Content (Milestone 1)